SkoolNotes/Taproot/2020ISOS101/KBTheaetetus.md

 1. Knowledge is arts and sciences
 2. Knowledge is perception
-3. Knowledge is true opinion
+3. Knowledge is true opinion (Judgment
+4. True judgment with an account